httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 HTTP does not define a means to protect the integrity of representations.
-When HTTP messages are transferred between endpoints, the protocol might choose to make use of features of the lower layer in order to provide some integrity protection; for instance TCP checksums or TLS records [RFC2818].
+When HTTP messages are transferred between endpoints, the protocol might choose to make use of features of the lower layer in order to provide some integrity protection; for instance, TCP checksums or TLS records [RFC2818].

 This document defines two digest integrity mechanisms for HTTP.
-First, representation data integrity, which acts on representation data (Section 3.2;
+First, representation data integrity, which acts on representation data ({{Section 3.2 of SEMANTICS}}).
-{{!SEMANTICS=I-D.ietf-httpbis-semantics}}).
-Second, content digest integrity, which acts on conveyed content (Section 6.4;
+Second, content digest integrity, which acts on conveyed content ({{Section 6.4 of SEMANTICS}}).
-{{!SEMANTICS=I-D.ietf-httpbis-semantics}}).
 Both mechanisms operate independent of transport integrity, offering the potential to detect programming errors and corruption of data in flight or at rest.